Betances, Montgomery make season debuts in Yanks’ loss

-Betances faced two batters and struck out both Sunday in a 6-4 loss to the Toronto Blue Jays that ended a 10-game road trip, New York’s longest this season.

-“To have him come out and be as sharp as his command as he was encouraging,” manager Aaron Boone said.
-“Hopefully he can put himself in a position to be an impact guy for us moving forward.”
+TORONTO (AP) — Pitchers Dellin Betances and Jordan Montgomery made their season debuts for the Yankees after lengthy layoffs, and New York finished its longest road trip of the season with a 6-4 loss to Toronto Blue Jays on Sunday.

-A 31-year-old right-hander, Betances was diagnosed with an impingement in his pitching shoulder after his fourth spring training appearance on March 17.
+Betances, a 31-year-old right-hander, was diagnosed with an impingement in his pitching shoulder after his fourth spring training appearance on March 17.
 His rehabilitation stopped when the team said June 11 that he had strained his right latissimus dorsi muscle, and Betances did not start a minor league injury rehabilitation assignment until September.

-After three minor league outings, Betances entered to start the fourth inning and threw seven of eight pitches for strikes.
+After three minor league outings, he entered to start the fourth inning against the Blue Jays and faced two batters, throwing seven of eight pitches for strikes.
 He struck out Reese McGuire on a 95 mph fastball and got Brandon Drury to take three straight strikes, the last an 84 mph curveball.
 Betances hopped off the mound after the second out, mistakenly thinking it was the end of the inning.

-“I knew I only had a couple of hitters,” Betances said.
-“That’s why I got a little excited out there.”

 New York hopes Betances will be a factor in the playoffs, joining an already strong bullpen that includes Aroldis Chapman, Zack Britton, Adam Ottavino, Tommy Kahnle and Chad Green.
 Betances also hopes to show he is at or close to full strength going into an offseason in which he is eligible for free agency.